marius-tw/pact-example/README.md

 ]
 ```

-Triggering consumer-endpoint should response with a json object that contains the elements that were
+Triggering consumer-endpoint of the `shopping-cart-service` should respond with a json object that
-sent, as long as they are the ones which are in the dummy-repsonse in the storage application:
+contains the elements that were sent, as long as they are the ones which are in the dummy-response
+of the `storage-service` (from above, cf. as well `StorageService`):

-- `curl -X POST -H "Content-Type: application/json" -d '[{"name":"A"},{"name":"B"},{"name":"C"}]' http://localhost:8080/cart`
+- `curl -X POST -H "Content-Type: application/json" -d '[{"name":"A"},{"name":"B"},{"name":"C"}]' http://localhost:8082/cart`
   should return

 ```json